bonitasoft/bonita-doc/md/runtime-monitoring.md

 * The number of currently pending connector works, waiting in the connector work queue to be treated, under the logical key name **org.bonitasoft.engine.connector.connectors.pending**
 * The total number of executed connector works (since the last start of Bonita runtime), under the logical key name **org.bonitasoft.engine.connector.connectors.executed**
+* The total number of treated BPM messages (since the last start of Bonita runtime), under the logical key name **org.bonitasoft.engine.message.messages.executed**

 ## Activating specific monitoring metrics